Bangkok Biennial

-The Bangkok Biennial is a biennial exhibition of contemporary art which was inaugurated in 2018.
+The Bangkok Biennial was a biennial exhibition of contemporary art inaugurated in 2018.
 The first edition ran from July 1 until September 30.
 It was the first biennial/biennale event to take place in Thailand.
 Organised in a decentralised and open-access manner, the 2018 Bangkok Biennial did not have a central curatorial team and was made up of autonomous, self-organised pavilions.
 Most of the pavilions were located in the city of Bangkok, additional pavilion were located in other parts of Thailand and in the Netherlands and Japan online.